 Southern California Edison (SCE) included marketing automation in its Residential Rate Reform Marketing, Education and Outreach Plan for Default Time-of-Use Pursuant to Resolution E-4895 (PDF) for its residential default time-of-use launch campaign.
 Page 9 says:

 SCE is executing marketing automation functionalities which will enable a personalized customer experience that aligns with the three-phased ME&O [marketing, education, and outreach] approach.
 Marketing automation will allow SCE to achieve its overall objective of deploying the right communication on the right channel at the right time.

-Darin Read, senior program marketing manager at SRP, mentioned automation in his SMB Marketing and Customer Engagement (PDF) presentation (available with membership) at the 2018 E Source Forum (available with membership) to show how SRP uses welcome emails to onboard new small business customers.
+Darin Read, senior program marketing manager at SRP, mentioned automation at the 2018 E Source Forum to show how SRP uses welcome emails to on board new small business customers.

 Utility marketers who use automation have increased customer engagement, created more time for other projects, and achieved more clarity and control for improving campaigns.
 They also plan to apply automation to various customer journeys; integrate segmentation; and train staff to work with data.

 Marketing automation is just one piece of the broader conversation about the overall customer lifecycle.
 By integrating personas and journeys into your automation strategy, you can learn even more about your customers’ preferences, interests, and behavior.

 Members of the E Source Residential Marketing Service can read our report Residential marketing automation in the energy industry and Business Marketing Service members can check out our Business marketing automation in the energy industry report.
 Both of these reports provide full automation survey results and case studies from Xcel Energy and ComEd, as well as our recommendations for helpful automation functions and strategies to optimize your marketing campaigns.